WICG/view-transitions/explainer.md

   // saved from the old page.
   let oldHeader = pendingTransition.offeredTransitionItems.get("header-id");
   if (oldHeader) {
-    // Add sharedId attribute to elements animated in the new DOM. document.querySelector(".header").sharedId="header-id";
+    // Add sharedid attribute to elements animated in the new DOM. document.querySelector(".header").sharedid="header-id";

     // Query the style information saved from the old page. let oldHeaderStyle = oldHeader.getContainerComputedStyle();